ClickCease

-A shocking cell phone video appears to show a man sleeping while his Tesla is running on Autopilot at 75 mph on a busy Los Angeles-area freeway.
+A shocking cell phone video shows a man sleeping while his Tesla is running on Autopilot at 75 mph on a busy Los Angeles-area freeway.
 According to a CBS Los Angeles news report, a similar video was posted to Reddit a month and a half before the incident the morning of March 4 in La Puente.
-Seth Blake, the man who shot the video, told CBS that he was driving from Anaheim to Los Angeles when he spotted what appeared to be the same Tesla and driver previously seen in the Reddit video.

-Shocking and Risky Behavior
+Shocking and Risky Behavior on the Road

 Blake saw the driver slouched in his seat, sleeping.
 So, he asked his fiancé who was the passenger in his car to take a video of the person sleeping.
 Blake posted the video to Twitter and it went viral.
 Blake said he and his fiancé observed the driver for about 10 minutes when he “woke up one time, and kind of looked around and went back to sleep.”
 Tesla has not commented on the video.